What is a dental crown?

 Crown options at Innova Smiles

-CEREC® Same-Day Ceramic Crowns (most popular)
+CEREC Same-Day Ceramic Crowns (most popular)

+Research published in the Journal of Prosthetic Dentistry (2017) confirms that CAD/CAM-fabricated crowns deliver accuracy and longevity comparable to traditional lab crowns.
+A systematic review in Clinical Oral Investigations (2019) analyzing over 4,000 CEREC restorations found a 10-year survival rate of 95.5 percent--statistically equivalent to conventional lab-made ceramic crowns.
 Our CEREC system mills your crown from a single block of high-strength ceramic right here in the office while you wait.
 The result is a custom-shaded restoration that matches your natural tooth color and requires only one appointment.

 Traditional Lab-Fabricated Crown